MuhammadAhsaanAbbasi/TypeScript_Cli_Projects/README.md

 # Typescript_Cli_Projects

-This repo contain all the answer of Type-script Qustion and Queries Pratice.
+<p>This repo contain all the answer of Type-script Qustion and Queries Pratice.</p>

 Run All these Commands in Terminal
 ```bash
    npx ahsaan_cli_calculator